 Over the years, cannabis growers have been planting weed indoors.
 The major contributor to this trend was escaping the prying eyes of the law.
 However, even with several States and Countries adopting to the legalization of marijuana, this trend is not changing as farmers figured out that by planting indoors they can better control the planting environment leading to a good harvest.

 One of the significant components that need control is the type and amount of light that the plants receive.
-Technology has not been shy in this field as advancements have seen indoor growers shifting from traditional HID and MH lights to new LEDs in their search for a cost-friendly alternative.
+Technology has not been shy in this field as advancements have seen indoor growers shifting from traditional HID and CMH Grow lights to new LEDs in their search for a cost-friendly alternative.

 However, the search for finding a cheaper alternative, most of the time, has led farmers to make the wrong decisions leading to losses in the form of dead plants.
 Cheap can sometimes be expensive.
 If you want an affordable lighting solution that will deliver the results you want, you may consider construction your DIY grow lighting system.
 But how?

 If you are a serious indoor gardener, with just a little understanding of light and the color spectrum that plants require, you can construct a lighting system that provides only value to your plants.

 Benefits of Constructing your Own Grow Light System

 Some advantages follow when you construct your own grow light system.
 Such include;